SmartPak’s Ultimate Guide to Horse Clipping

 Types of Horse Clips

 The right clip pattern for your horse is the clip that suits your horse’s lifestyle and workload.
 But keep in mind, if you choose any of these body clipping patterns, you’ll be taking away your horse’s natural source of warmth and insect protection, so it’s your responsibility to replace that protection by blanketing or taking appropriate insect control measures depending on the season.

 A TRACE CLIP is the most conservative, removing the horse’s coat only in the most sweat-prone areas, including the underside of the neck and chest.
 It’s a great choice for horses who spend most of the day outside and aren’t ridden heavily and are not sweating a lot.

 The BLANKET CLIP leaves a “blanket" of hair on the back, which keeps the topline warm and the legs protected but removes hair in sweat-prone areas.
 This is a great choice for horses who receive regular exercise and also spend time turned out.

-There are three general types of clippers: body clippers, trimmers, and multi-purpose clippers.
-Trimmers are made for light-duty areas like your horse’s face, ears, and muzzle.
-Lastly, multi-purpose clippers can be used for multiple areas of the body, and often feature removable blades so that you can choose the blade that will best suit your clipping needs.
+There are three types of horse clippers to choose from: trimmers, body clippers, and multi-purpose clippers.
+Trimmers are made for light-duty areas like your horse’s face, ears, and muzzle, and are available in both corded and battery-operated models.
+Body Clippers are larger and more powerful – designed to cut through thick coats quickly and easily.
+Lastly, multi-purpose clippers can be used for multiple areas of the body, and often feature removable clip-on or screw on blades.
+This allows them to be easily changed, letting you choose the blade length that will best suit your clipping needs.

 Ready to start shopping?
-Check out our selection of clippers.
+Check out our selection of clippers, as well as our cordless clipper options.
 Want to learn more about choosing the right blades?
-Keep reading!Back To Top↑
+Keep reading!Shop All Clippers Back To Top↑

 We’ll walk you through it, by the numbers